Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Windows.md

      It should have the form: https://<your-computer-vision-resource-name>.cognitiveservices.azure.com

- As an alternative to specifying the above command line arguments, you can specify these environment variables: COMPUTER_VISION_KEY and/or COMPUTER_VISION_ENDPOINT.
+ As an alternative to specifying the above command line arguments, you can specify these environment variables: VISION_KEY and/or VISION_ENDPOINT.

  To get this usage help, run: